Covid Australia vaccine rollout tracker: total number of people and per cent vaccinated, daily vaccine doses and rate of progress

 Here, you can see the same targets estimated by each state and territory:

-The vaccine rollout is not uniform across Australia, as the state and federal governments have divided the task between them.
+This is showing the number of new vaccination doses administered per day, adjusted for population differences to be a rate per 1,000 people.
+Then, it has been smoothed using a rolling 7-day average due to differences in reporting on weekends and data catch-ups in the national reporting.

+It makes it very clear how outbreaks lead to large increases in the vaccination speed, with particularly obvious increases in NSW and QLD rates relative to the national rates:

-The following chart shows how many doses have been administered per 100 people in each jurisdiction.
+The following chart shows how many doses have been administered per 100 people in each jurisdiction, over the whole course of the rollout.

-Note that the Australian rollout rate is higher than the sum of the state rates as vaccinations in GP clinics and aged and disability care are counted at the federal government level.
+Note that in this chart the number of vaccinations from the federal government-run parts of the rollout – GP clinics and disability and aged care – are counted only in the Australian total.
+This makes the Australian rate higher than the sum of the state rates, and is a point of difference to the chart above.

+Some of the reason for the differing vaccination rates is due to access and use.
+The following two charts show the vaccine distribution and estimated usage by states, territories, and primary care (run by the commonwealth).
+This data is updated weekly.

 In the following two charts you can see how Australia’s vaccine rollout compares with other countries, in terms of doses administered per 100 people.